AlbertrosSamuel/AlbertrosSamuel/README.md

 - 👀 I’m interested in ...Bringing humanity into a the a peacful future where all people are happy.
 - 🌱 I’m currently learning ...the US environmental movement and WebPage Design
 - 💞️ I’m looking to collaborate on ...A film
-- 📫 How to reach me ...stick out your arm
+- 📫 How to reach me ...stick out your arm out
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...The Eurasian Magpie has the largest brain to weight ratio after human beings and is reportidly very intelligent.